IvanR-Vecerina/API-2021-HTTP/README.md

 # API-2021-HTTP
 # Labo HTTP Infra
-## Préface and repository structure
+## Preface and repository structure

 Folders have been made for each step, except for "step 4" being included with "step 1" and the bonuses being included in the "step 5".